israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  >     console.log('a[' + i + '][' + j + ']= ' + a[i][j]);
  >```

- _if a is a 2-dimensional array with 10 elements on a side, the following code uses the comma operator to update two variables at once._
+ _If a is a 2-dimensional array with 10 elements on a side, the following code uses the comma operator to update two variables at once._
+ _the code prints the values of the diagonal elements in the array_

 ### Unary Operators